 - Stanton A: FMPA on behalf of the ARP has a contract for the purchase of 13 percent of the net operating capability of the Stanton A combined cycle facility from NextEra.
-The initial term of the purchase ends in September 2023 and the contract includes two subsequent extension options.
-For 2019, the ARP's purchase from Stanton A amounts to 81 MW based on the current summer rating of the facility. - Oleander: FMPA on behalf of the ARP has a contract to purchase the entire capacity of, and energy generated by, NextEra's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
+The term of the purchase ends in September 2023.
+For 2020, the ARP's purchase from Stanton A amounts to 81 MW based on the current summer rating of the facility. - Oleander: FMPA on behalf of the ARP has a contract to purchase the entire capacity of, and energy generated by, NextEra's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
 The term of the purchase ends in December 2027. - Solar: FMPA on behalf of the ARP, has entered into twenty-year power purchase agreements with two different counterparties for solar resources, with AC output equal to approximately 58 MW and 96 MW, respectively.
 The estimated dependable capacity associated with solar generation, which varies by year as a function of projected online dates for solar facilities, is included as appropriate in all schedules herein.